 Whilst strategies such as newspaper or television ads are effective, there is a limit to their reach.
 But there is arguably no limit to the reach of a tweet or a blog post because almost anybody can read it, no matter whether they are a few meters from you or a few thousand miles away.

-Whilst a television ad can reach millions of people of varying ages, gender, interests and backgrounds, only a fraction of those people will be affected by your ad.
+While a television ad can reach millions of people of varying ages, gender, interests, and backgrounds, only a fraction of those people will be affected by your ad.
 By using highly targeted messages online, you might reach fewer people but the chances of them buying your product are much higher because they match your target demographic.

-Another great benefit of digital is that, as a business, you have more control over the customer’s journey, by being able to carefully craft digital brand touch points that resonate with them as individuals.
+Another great benefit of digital marketing is that, as a business, you have more control over the customer’s journey by being able to carefully craft digital brand touchpoints that resonate with them as individuals.

 You can guide their journey by: